updownpress/markdown-lint/rules/012-no-multiple-blanks.md

+---
-## MD012 - Multiple consecutive blank lines
+title: MD012 - Multiple consecutive blank lines

-Tags: whitespace, blank_lines
+tags:  [whitespace, blank_lines]

-Aliases: no-multiple-blanks
+alias: no-multiple-blanks
+---

 This rule is triggered when there are multiple consecutive blank lines in the
 document: